Review metrics provide software teams insight into what’s happening in the code review process.

-- Involvement: The percentage of pull requests that the reviewer participated in.
+- Involvement is the percentage of pull requests that a reviewer participated in.

-- Influence: The ratio of follow-on commits made after the reviewer commented.
+- Influence is the ratio of follow-on commits made after a reviewer commented.

-- Review Coverage: The percentage of hunks commented on by the reviewer.
+- Review coverage is the percentage of hunks commented on by a reviewer.

-These metrics are designed to promote healthy collaboration and provide prescriptive guidance to improve the productivity of the team’s code review process as a whole.
+These metrics are designed to promote healthy collaboration and provide prescriptive guidance to improve the productivity of a team’s code review process as a whole.

 This number will change according to your view.
-If you’re looking at their home team, an individual may show 75% involvement, indicating they reviewed three out of four PRs.
+If you’re looking at someone's home team, they may show 75% involvement, indicating they reviewed three out of four PRs.
 But if you zoom out to view the whole organization, that same individual’s involvement rate will be much lower.

-Involvement is very context dependent.
-Not everyone can review everyone else’s code (imagine an HTML’er reviewing a complex query optimization).
+Involvement is context dependent.
+Not everyone can review everyone else’s code.
+For example, you wouldn't make an HTMLer review a complex query optimization.
 Architects and team leads are usually expected to have more Involvement to ensure consistency.

 However, you should find a Goldilocks zone for each individual and the team they’re on and manage significant or sustained changes to their Involvement.

-The Review collaboration report shows Involvement for groups of individuals, organizations and teams.
+Review collaboration shows Involvement for groups of individuals, organizations, and teams.
 The calculations for these are worth a special mention.

 For your entire organization, Involvement measures how often someone in the organization reviewed the PRs.
-Once your teams are all set-up properly, everyone in your organization is on the team, so Involvement becomes just [# reviewed prs]/[# total PRs].
-If you're a math whiz, you notice that equation is the inverse of Unreviewed PR's.
-Well done!
+Once your teams are set up properly and everyone in your organization is on the team, Involvement becomes:

-Influence is the ratio of follow-on commits made after a reviewer posted a comment.
+Influence is the ratio of follow-on commits made after a reviewer posts a comment.
 It’s the sibling of Receptiveness.
 The Influence metric looks at whether your comments elicited a follow-on commit.

 Influence doesn’t try to assign specific credit.
-That is to say, no one person gets the credit for being influential.
-We understand that it’s the discussion itself that deserves the credit, so all participants in the discussion prior to the follow-on commit get Influence credit counted toward the metric.
+No individual gets the credit for being influential.
+It’s the discussion itself that deserves the credit, so all participants in the discussion prior to the follow-on commit get Influence credit counted toward the metric.

-In practice, there’s a Goldilocks zone with this metric: too low may be a signal that an individual isn’t making substantive comments, and too high may be a signal that an individual is acting as a gatekeeper or a crutch.
+In practice, there’s a middle ground with this metric: Low influence may be a signal that an individual isn’t making substantive comments.
+High Influence may be a signal that an individual is acting as a gatekeeper or a crutch.

 Architects and team leads should have higher Influence metrics.
 Once you find the right level for each individual and team, manage significant or sustained changes as they could indicate a shift in the team dynamic that warrants a manager’s attention.

-How much of each PR has been reviewed?
+Review coverage shows how much of each PR has been reviewed.

 Review Coverage is the number of hunks in a PR commented on as a percentage of the total hunks in the pull request.
-A typical PR will contain multiple files and multiple edits (aka hunks) on that file.
+A typical PR will contain multiple files and multiple edits, or hunks, on that file.

-As a manager, you want to watch Review Coverage so that when coverage rises and falls, both at the individual level and at a team level, you can provide guidance.The goal is to drive this number up encouraging team members to take the time to review each change in the code, not just skim it as a whole.
-Small changes in average Review Coverage can make a big difference.
+As a manager, keep an eye on Review coverage.
+Provide guidance when coverage rises and falls at the individual or team level.
+Encouraging team members to take the time to review each change in the code instead of skimming it as a whole will drive this number up.
+Small changes in average Review coverage make a big difference.